 Rupika De Silva

-In 2002 she implemented an innovative program to promote women’s voices which involved an exchange program between the Sinhala women in the North and Tamil women in the South of the country.
-Under this initiative over 100 women of each group had the opportunity to interact in workshops, social and cultural events together, helping build stronger relations between the two groups.
+In 2002, she implemented an innovative program to promote women’s voices, which involved an exchange programme between the Sinhala women in the north and Tamil women in the south of the country.
+Under this initiative, over 100 women of each group had the opportunity to interact in workshops, social and cultural events together, helping build stronger relations between the two groups.

 When the Tsunami of 2004 struck, Rupika supported women in the affected coastal communities, who she knew would be most vulnerable and those with the least support.
 At the same time, she organised rehabilitation programmes for the communities and despite facing resistance to her work, was determined to continue living there for over two months, leading community mobilisation efforts and organising camping sites to provide shelter and protection to those in need.